(I may earn a small commission from the products mentioned in this post.)

-There are things you can do to prepare for surgery reduce the chance of setbacks.
+There are things you can do to prepare for surgery to reduce the chance of setbacks.

 First, choose a doctor with a good reputation for success.

-Your age, activity level, your weight and diet, as well as surgical mistakes out of your control can all contribute to a TKR failure.
+Your age, activity level, your weight and diet, as well as surgical mistakes are out of your control and can all contribute to a TKR failure.